 Twenty two years later I'm ready to talk about Angel by Thierry Mugler.

 The 1990s were interesting time in perfumery.
-Guerlain was in a major creative slump, the public nose was fatigued after a decade of Giorgio and Poison, resulting in a shift towards aquatic shower-fresh fragrances-it's not a coincidence the other game-changing blockbuster of 1992 was L'Eau d'Issey.
+Guerlain was in a major creative slump, the public nose was fatigued after a decade of Giorgio and Poison, resulting in a shift towards aquatic shower-fresh fragrances.
+It's not a coincidence the other game-changing blockbuster of 1992 was L'Eau d'Issey.
 But 1992 was also the year of some major designer releases, such as Donna Karan's original fragrance, Asja by Fendi, and Dolce & Gabbana's eponymous perfume, while Laura Biagotti came out with Venezia and Jean Patou with Sublime.
 Elsewhere in Perfumeland Jo Malone cheered us up with Grapefruit, Patricia de Nicolai was working her magic (Vie de Chateau, Mimosaïque), while Serge Lutens releases Feminite du Bois under Shiseido and then started his own label with Bois de Violette and Bois Oriental.
 In my own little bedroom I cried myself to sleep every night for months wearing the new Chloe Narcisse, not knowing that in less than a year I will be buying the just-released Minotaure by Paloma Picasso for a new boyfriend who would eventually become my husband.

 As you can see, I'm procrastinating.
 I'm supposed to talk about Angel, I know.

 I hated Angel when it came out.
 I hated Angel for years and years after.
-I could pick it wafting from young women yards ahead of me waiting lines, sitting several rows away in a lecture hall, remnants of sillage in elevators, and traces of this Mugler monstrosity in dressing rooms and locker rooms.
+I could pick it wafting from young women yards ahead of me in waiting lines, sitting several rows away in a lecture hall, remnants of sillage in elevators, and traces of this Mugler monstrosity in dressing rooms and locker rooms.
 I hated it there and then, but I mostly hated it on myself.
-My skin amplified every bit of fruit in Angel, especially the rotten melon and made me smell like I just rolled inside a NYC dumpster.
-The chocolate, caramel, vanilla, honey, and whatever else was in there got swallowed whole by the patchoulified fruit, and a sour-rancid note that has no place in perfume or on human skin would start projecting itself to high heaven making angels weep.
+My skin amplified every bit of fruit in Angel, especially the rotten melon that made me smell like I just rolled inside a NYC dumpster.
+The chocolate, caramel, vanilla, honey, and whatever else was in there got swallowed whole by the patchoulified fruit, and a sour-rancid note that has no place in perfume or on human skin would start projecting itself to high heaven making angels and demons weep.

 A few years ago a former SA in one of the major department stores told me how the most hated tasks he and his colleagues had was refilling Angel bottles for customers.
 No matter how careful they were trying to be, a drop of Angel was guaranteed to end up on their skin or clothes and their day and appetite would be ruined.
 He also told me that Angel no longer smelled like its 1992 self and that it kept changing.
 Rumors of reformulations have been circulating for a while now, and given the fact that it has been twenty two years no one should be surprised about it.
 Raw materials change, IFRA happened, market needs shift-- and formulas change.
 But is Angel still Angel?